Ozymandyaz/JellySync/README.md

 The script will work user by user and create them on the Destination if they don't already exist.
 Then it will query the destination for their viewable content

-**When creating users, the script will use --new-user-pw if specified OR ask you for password and confirmation.**
+**When creating users, the script will use --pw if specified OR ask you for password and confirmation.**
 ```
 TestUser ..
 Creating
 you will now enter password for user TestUser